Legacy Farms - Hopkinton, Massachusetts

 The Legacy Farms development considers and responds to the existing environmental conditions as well as opportunities inherent in the unique characteristics of this property.
 Divided by East Main Street (Route 135), the landform displays a variety of landscape characteristics from the gentle open terrain of the south side to the more dramatic rolling landscape of the north side.

 The framework of the Master Plan builds upon the landscape character created by the interplay of existing resource areas and remaining landscapes with other portions of the property that have been disturbed by the nursery operations over time.
-This creates a public open space system that provides two important functions: connectivity between the proposed neighborhoods of Legacy Farms and the surrounding context and a means to frame and define these new neighborhoods.
-The logic of the historic nursery circulation patterns has also provided a road network rationale for Legacy Farms which uses portions of the pre-existing road system to create the main spine road, a secondary road network, and the system of public trails that will serve Legacy Farms and the general Hopkinton community.
+This creates a public open space system that provides two important functions: connectivity between the proposed Legacy Farms neighborhoods and the surrounding context, and a means to frame and define these new neighborhoods.
+The logic of the historic nursery circulation patterns has also provided a road network rationale for Legacy Farms which uses portions of the pre-existing road system to create the main Legacy Farms Road, a secondary road network, and the system of public trails that will serve Legacy Farms and the Hopkinton community.

 The primary gateway to the north and south sides will be west of the existing Weston Nurseries building at the intersection of East Main Street and Peach Street.
 The proposed Village Center is appropriately located to serve as a focal point with a mix of retail, restaurant, and office space, as well as a revitalized Weston Nurseries garden center.

-The main spine road links the north and south development areas of Legacy Farms providing a direct connection from Clinton Street at the southeast corner to Rafferty Road at the northwest corner.
-This spine road will allow traffic headed for I-90, I-495 and the commuter station in Southborough to by-pass downtown Hopkinton, relieving congestion at the Main Street (Route 135) and Cedar Street (Route.
+Legacy Farms Road links the north and south development areas of Legacy Farms providing a direct connection from Clinton Street at the southeast corner to Rafferty Road at the northwest corner.
+This road will allow traffic headed for I-90, I-495 and the commuter station in Southborough to by-pass downtown Hopkinton, relieving congestion at the Main Street (Route 135), Cedar Street and Grove Street (Route.
 85) intersection.

-The Master Plan proposes a variety of residential types with an emphasis on 2 bedroom attached single family living styles.
+The Master Plan proposes a variety of residential types with an emphasis on 2 bedroom living styles.
 Single family homes are dispersed throughout the project, but are primarily adjacent to existing single family residential areas such as Curtis Road allowing for a smooth transition from these homes to the proposed Legacy Farms development.
 Throughout Legacy Farms, dwellings are framed by the public open space system and grouped in clusters around courtyards, greens and linear open spaces.
-To promote walking, all the residential clusters will be connected by walks and trails, with the highest concentration of dwellings near the Village Center.
+To promote interaction many residential clusters will be connected by walks and / or trails, with the highest concentration of dwellings near the Village Center.

 A more detailed description of the Legacy Farms built environment follows.